 Meet the co-op’s financial requirements

 Virtually every co-op requires at least a 20% down payment.
-Some take down payments to the extreme and effectively only allow cash purchases.
+Some take down payments to the extreme and only allow cash purchases.

 Co-ops have these strict financial requirements to avoid a forced sale.
 If someone stretches to purchase the most expensive apartment they can get and loses their job the day after closing, they're going to have to sell.
 That's a bad outcome for everyone - the buyer, other shareholders and the board.